friendlyanon/check-type-align/README.md

 # Usage

-This module is usable and a proper CMake package:
+This module is usable as a proper CMake package:

 ```
 find_package(CheckTypeAlign REQUIRED)